Get Tech Tips

 #2.
 Don’t let the force angle go past 45°

-Before we move on from eyebolts, a couple more things.
+Before we move on from eye bolts, we should mention a few more things.
 There is a difference between a plain eye bolt and a shouldered eye bolt.
 Use the shouldered eye bolt.
 It’s stronger and is designed to be used for lifting, especially if you need to put any angular force on it.
 Also, when installing an eye bolt, it needs to be tightened properly and of proper length.
-If the eye bolt is sticking way out of the threads for it, that allow the applied force to be able to bend that bolt much more easily.
+If the eye bolt is sticking way out of the threads for it, it allows the applied force to bend that bolt much more easily.

 Chains vs. Straps

 Frequently, I find myself setting up complicated lifts that require multiple anchor points.
-For making anchors, particularly around structural steel or unit framework, I prefer to use short lengths of chain and a shackles.
-The length of chain tends to be almost self centering once a little force is applied to it and the shackle is a good anchor for whatever machine I’m using to lift or pull with.
-Straps are handy to have around but, as my skills in this area have developed, I’ve come to find that most lifting straps have a degree of stretch to them which can make precise positioning difficult and, when I’ve got a 600# motor in the air and I’m trying to lift it a fraction of an inch, just to clear a mounting bolt or to slide a shim in place, I don’t want any variables that I can’t control.
-Chain doesn’t stretch.
-It’s just one less thing to worry about while that load is in the air.
+For making anchors, particularly around structural steel or unit framework, I prefer to use short lengths of chain and shackles.
+The length of the chain tends to be almost self-centering once a little force is applied to it, and the shackle is a good anchor for whatever machine I'm using to lift or pull with.
+Straps are handy to have around but, as my skills in this area have developed, I've come to find that most lifting straps have a degree of stretch to them which can make precise positioning difficult and, when I've got a 600-pound motor in the air and am trying to lift it a fraction of an inch just to clear a mounting bolt or to slide a shim in place, I don't want any variables that I can't control.
+The chain doesn't stretch.
+It's just one less thing to worry about while that load is in the air.

 Note that the unistrut is bolted to the top of the ladder to prevent falling.
-Creativity and stability is key, here.
+Creativity and stability are key here.
 Go slowly and be very careful lifting loads.
-Very often, you don’t have to lift it many feet in the air, but only a fraction of an inch to get it to clear whatever is holding it then, with the trolley, it will slide easily out of place and back in again…
+Very often, you don’t have to lift the load many feet in the air, but only a fraction of an inch to get it to clear whatever is holding it.
+Then, with the trolley, it will slide easily out of place and back in again…

-A challenge that was posed to me was to setup a rigging system to take a 30HP compressor from ground level to the second floor up a flight of stairs without touching a step.
+A challenge that was posed to me was to set up a rigging system to take a 30-HP compressor from ground level to the second floor up a flight of stairs without touching a step.
 Someone in the past had made something like a pair of skis out of unistrut and dragged the compressor up the steps using that setup.
 This broke the edges off of several steps and created trip hazards.
-Take a couple minutes and consider this challenge.
+Take a couple of minutes and consider this challenge.
 Come up with your plan.

 Now, here is how I did it.

-At the top of the stairs, I setup a 1 ton chainfall.
-Above the bottom of the stairs, I setup a come along (I know I said they aren’t ideal.
-They aren’t.
-It’s just what I had to work with) and I setup a small chain hoist between the bottom of the steps and the anchor.
-In practice, each hoist connected to the load.
+At the top of the stairs, I set up a 1-ton chain fall.
+Above the bottom of the stairs, I set up a come-along (I know I said they aren't ideal.
+They aren't.
+It's just what I had to work with), and I set up a small chain hoist between the bottom of the steps and the anchor.
+In practice, each hoist was connected to the load.
 Start by pulling the load back, away from the steps.
 Now, start taking up the weight with the hoist above the base of the steps until it is high enough to clear the steps.
 Let out the small hoist and disconnect it.
-Now, start swinging the load up the staircase using the chainfall, adjusting the height as necessary with the other hoist.
+Now, start swinging the load up the staircase using the chain fall, adjusting the height as necessary with the other hoist.
 This basic technique is one that I use frequently.
-I’ve called it “the trapeze” or “pick and swing” and, to be honest, I don’t know if it has a formal name, but it’s a very useful lifting technique to have in your toolbox.
-A variant on this idea is using one hoist to primarily lift the load and two hoists to kind of steer the load into place.
+I've called it “the trapeze” or “pick and swing.”
+To be honest, I don't know if it has a formal name, but it's a very useful lifting technique to have in your toolbox.
+A variant of this idea is using one hoist primarily to lift the load and two hoists to steer the load into place.